 In this article, I’ll clear up all the common misconceptions regarding red beans and kidney beans.
 In addition, I’ll throw in some tasty recipes that you can easily make with them.
 If that sounds good to you, keep reading!

 Red Beans Vs Kidney Beans – Two Totally Different Things

 Although a lot of people think that red beans and kidney beans are similar to each other (and I don’t blame them), there are quite a lot of things that set them apart.

 For example, they are different in size and sometimes even colors.
-If you’ve had them before, you’ll also know that they don’t share the same flavor profile.
+If you’ve had them before, you’ll also know that these different bean cultivars don’t share the same flavor profile.
 But that’s enough beating around the bush; here’s a quick summarization of their fundamental differences.

 |Main Characteristics||Red Beans||Kidney Beans|

 |Shape||Oblong shape||Kidney-like shape|